Today (20th July 2017), Genesis and Notting Hill

 To enable us to continue to provide homes in London and the south east.
 As a new organisation together, we will have the financial strength to invest in our social purpose, to build quality, affordable homes in thriving communities, to provide modern and valued services, and to create amazing places.

-We believe there are good reasons to merge for the benefit of our customers.
+We believe there are good reasons to form a partnership for the benefit of our customers.

 Why Notting Hill Housing and Genesis?